microsoft/onnxruntime/onnxruntime/python/tools/quantization/README.md

     ```

 - **QuantizationMode.IntegerOps with dynamic input quantization**:
     Quantize using integer ops.
 Inputs/activations are quantized using dynamic scale and zero point values which are computed while running the model.
+This is the default quantization mode.
     ```python
     quantized_model = quantize(model, quantization_mode=QuantizationMode.IntegerOps, static=False)
     ```

 - **QuantizationMode.QLinearOps with static input quantization**:
     Quantize using QLinear ops.
-Inputs/activations are quantized using static scale and zero point values which are specified through "input_quantization_params" option.
+Inputs/activations are quantized using static scale and zero point values which are specified through "quantization_params" option.
-    Output scale and zero point values have to be specified using "output_quantization_params" option.
     ```python
     quantized_model = quantize(model, quantization_mode=QuantizationMode.QLinearOps,
                                static=True,